wavefrontHQ/docs/integrations/fdb.md

 ### Step 3: Enable the Input Plugins

-Create a file called `fdb.conf` in `/etc/telegraf/telegraf.d` in the all the servers belongs to the FoundationDB cluster and enter the following snippet to set the cluster name:{% raw %}
+Create a file called `fdb.conf` in `/etc/telegraf/telegraf.d` in the all the servers belongs to the FoundationDB cluster and enter the following snippet to set the cluster name:{% raw %}
    ```
       [global_tags]
         cluster = <FoundationDB-Cluster-Name>
    ```
 {% endraw %}
 Enter the following snippet in one of the server where you have configured the FoundationDB metrics collector:
 {% raw %}
    ```
       # # Read metrics from fdb
       [[inputs.exec]]